AshokShau/py-yt-search/README.md

-# YouTube Data Extraction with PY-YT
+# YouTube Data Extraction with py-yt-search

-This project demonstrates how to use the `py-yt` library to interact with YouTube's data, including searching for videos, channels, playlists, retrieving video details, extracting comments, transcripts, and fetching search suggestions.

 ## Features
 - Search YouTube for videos, channels, and playlists